-History of the TrustThe first twenty five years...
+History of the TrustThe first thirty five years...

 As the 1970s progressed, the church councils of the Marsh were, like so many, facing an increasing crisis of funding to maintain Grade 1 listed medieval structures which had lasted centuries despite all that the elements had thrown at them.
 Two parishioners, Shaun Leavey, who lived at Becket’s Barn, Fairfield, and Lieutenant Nick Bates RN, son of a local farmer, had discussed ways in which the public fascination with the Marsh and its churches could be harnessed.
 When, in 1980, Shaun was approached for Marsh information, by Christopher Neve in respect of an article about the area for Country Life, the thought of a fund to support the churches was born, and the publicity brought in unexpected donations, causing Shaun to open (in some haste) a bank account in the name of an organisation which, as yet, had no actual structure!